 Jan Dismas Zelenka is truly a Baroque (re-)discovery that has taken off only in the last few decades.
 If you wish to be part of the journey in some way, please get in touch via e-mail, or, better still, sign up for the Discover Zelenka Forum (see above).
 Being a member of the forum will not only allow you to contribute via posts, but also (over time) to create and edit articles on whatever Zelenka- and/or Baroque-related themes you think would enrich readers of this website.
 Whether just by listening and telling your friends about Zelenka, or by actively contributing – please feel free to come along and take part!

 First and foremost, thanks goes to Alistair Kidd, who created Discover Zelenka in 2002 and looked after the website for over 15 years with great dedication.
 A number of people helped along the way, by providing suggestions, materials, information or inspiration; these people include (in alphabetical order): Johannes Agustsson (Iceland), Vassilis Bolonassos (Sweden), Karl W. Geck (Germany), Ales Kaderabek (Czech Republic), Avner Kenner (Israel), Roger Peters (UK), Wolfgang Reich (Germany), Janice Stockigt (Australia), Alex Went (UK).
 Special thanks are due to the late David Nelson (UK) for his intellectual contributions to this website (Recordings Survey and Historical Timeline).

-Please e-mail any suggestions for improvement and information about new recordings, or if you simply wish to get in touch, then please write via e-mail.
+If you would like to share any suggestions for improvement or information about new recordings, or if you simply wish to get in touch, then please write via e-mail.
 If you are already familiar with Zelenka, please consider contributing in some fashion (see above).